Chapter 2: resources and transfers

 3.2.
 Image operations

-vkCmdBlitImage copies regions of a source image into a destination image vkCmdClearColorImage vkCmdClearDepthStencilImage vkCmdResolveImage resolve multisampling: leaves only one sample with an appropriate value per pixel.
-Takes a source image with multiple samples and a destination one with only one sample.
-Regions
+- vkCmdResolveImage: resolves multisampling for regions of an image by leaving only one sample with an appropriate value per pixel.
+This command takes both a source image with multiple samples and a destination image with only one sample as input.